Barcodes as Summary of Loss Function Topology: Barcodes of benchmark functions and convergence of the algorithm

-In this section we prove and test empirically the convergence of our algorithm when the number of points $N$ used to construct barcodes tends to infinity.
-To compare two barcodes we adopt \textbf{Bottleneck distance} \cite{mccleary2018bottleneck,kalivsnik2019tropical} (also known as Wasserstein-$\infty$ distance $\mathbb{W}_{\infty}$) on the corresponding persistence diagrams ($2$-dimensional point clouds of birth-death pairs):
+\textbf{Convergence of the Algorithm} In this subsection we prove and test empirically the convergence of our algorithm when the number of points $N$ used to construct barcodes tends to infinity.
+To compare two barcodes we adopt \textbf{Bottleneck distance} \cite{efrat2001geometry,viterbo:2018}, also known as Wasserstein-$\infty$ distance $\mathbb{W}_{\infty}$, on the corresponding persistence diagrams ($2$-dimensional point clouds of birth-death pairs):

 Here $\Delta$ denotes the "diagonal" (pairs with birth equal to death) and $\Gamma(\mathcal{D},\mathcal{D}')$ denotes the set of partial matchings between $\mathcal{D}$ and $\mathcal{D}'$ defined as bijections between $\mathcal{D}\cup\Delta$ and $\mathcal{D}'\cup\Delta$.